PG Diploma in VLSI Design & ASIC Verification

 Design and Verification using System Verilog – 100 hrs. – 25 Days – 5 weeks

-Introduction of System Verilog, Need of system Verilog Environment of Verification Data types-2satete, 4 state, enum ,string, structure, union, class
+Introduction of System Verilog, Need of system Verilog Environment of Verification Data types -2 state, 4 state, enum, string, structure, union, class

 Array- Fixed array- packed and unpacked array Dynamic Array, Associative array Queues

-Explanation of assertion with example Explanation of coverage with example Working on verification environment
+Explanation of assertion with example Explanation of coverage with an example Working on the verification environment

 ASIC Verification using UVM